YOUR ULTIMATE GUIDE

 (iv) [5 Marks] D’s first statement is an obvious lie so D has a liar card and it is before 2pm.
 This makes B a liar, so it is true that exactly one person has a truth card.
 Suppose that C has a truth card.
 Then A has a truth card.
 This contradicts B’s true statement, so C has a liar card.
 Thus, by elimination, A must have the only truth card.

-If you’re looking for even more MAT practice questions, you can access over 500 for free when you create a free account with MAT.Ninja!
+If you’re looking for even more MAT practice questions, you can more for free when you create a free account with MAT.Ninja!

 That covers just about everything you need to know for the basics of the MAT!
 Of course, there is much more to learn in regard to the syllabus and questions, so be sure to gather resources that you feel will help you develop your skills and understanding.